aravindkolli/used_cars_price_prediction/README.md

 # used_cars_price_prediction
-used cars price prediction based on previous data of the cars
+used cars price prediction based on previous data of the cars Data set is obatained from machinehack.com